Metrolink (California): Extension to Kern County

-Expansion to Northern Ventura County
+Service between the cities Ventura and Santa Clarita

 The Santa Paula Branch Line was acquired by the Ventura County Transportation Commission in 1995.
 The railway, a former portion of the Southern Pacific Coast Line, connects the city of Ventura to Santa Clarita paralleling California State Route 126.
-Fillmore and Western Railway operates excursion service over a section of the line, though plans exist to rehabilitate tracks for Metrolink service.
+Sierra Northern Railway operates the services on the line.
+Plans exist to rehabilitate tracks for Metrolink service.
 A study from 1991 estimated a cost between $70 million to $90 million to rebuild the line.

+Service to Santa Barbara County

+The Santa Barbara County Association of Governments (SBCAG) has announced plans for Metrolink service to/from Goleta to begin in early 2026, starting with one daily trip in each direction.

 Orange County maintenance facility

-As of December 1, 2022 Orange County Transportation Authority has laid a third track south of the Interstate 5 overpass in Irvine leading into the future site of the Orange County maintenance facility.
-The facility will serve as an additional site to service Metrolink and Amtrak trains on a parcel of land owned by the Orange County Transportation Authority just north of Irvine Station.
+As of December 1, 2022, the Orange County Transportation Authority (OCTA) has laid a third track south of the Interstate 5 overpass in Irvine leading into the future site of the Orange County maintenance facility.
+The facility will serve as an additional site to service Metrolink and Amtrak trains on a parcel of land owned by the Orange County Transportation Authority just north of Irvine station.
 The project will receive funding from California's SCORE Transit Intercity Rail Capital Program.
 The project also includes an extension to Ridge Valley, a road north of the parcel where the project will occur.

+Zero Emissions Multiple Unit

+Beginning in 2024, Arrow will use at least one hydrail unit, called a Zero Emissions Multiple Unit (ZEMU).
+Furthermore, the San Bernardino County Transportation Authority (SBCTA) has expressed interest to expand usage of the ZEMU from Arrow to the San Bernardino Line, which would result in them operating all the way to Los Angeles Union Station.

+Orange County Line realignment

+OCTA officials are interested in moving the LOSSAN corridor (Los Angeles-San Diego), which carries the Orange County Line and the Pacific Surfliner, from its current alignment inland to avoid service disruptions due to coastal erosion along the route.

+LA General Medical Center and Pico Rivera infill stations

+Los Angeles Metro has plans to add the current LA General Medical Center station on the El Monte Busway as an infill station to the San Bernardino Line.
+This would involve building a second track and center platform.
+The cost of this project is estimated between $51 million and $110 million.
+Currently, westbound Metrolink passengers must exit at the Cal State LA station and take any of the westbound buses one stop to the Medical Center.